baijanathTharu/bntharu-astro/src/pages/blog/2025/advaita-vedanta.md

 As you have seen, both the body and the mind are objects of experience—they appear, change, and eventually fade.
 Yet there is a constant presence that observes all of this.

-This presence is called the witnessing self, or Sākṣin in Sanskrit.
+This presence is called the witnessing self.

 It is not an object.
 It cannot be seen, touched, or measured.
 It does not think, it does not act—it simply knows.
 It is the silent, steady awareness in which all experiences unfold.